liaan/slant_six/README.md

 # slant_six
-Trigger wheel and other Cad drawings for the Slant six
+Trigger wheel and other Cad drawings for the Slant six / Chrysler 225